cowprotocol/cowswap/config/announcements/announcements-1.md

-Users may experience degraded performance due to increased traffic.
-We are working on solving the issue.
+Users may experience degraded performance due to malicious traffic.
+If you are using a VPN to connect, your requests might be blocked.
+Our engineering team is working on solving the issue.